yuanli-cn/me/source/_posts/tech/internet/Hexo.md

 ---

 ## Preface
 I deployed personal blog on [Github Pages](https://pages.github.com/) five years ago.
 I used Jekyll framework since it was recommended by most of the guides at that time.
-And it can automatically be built by Gibhub Pages.
+And it can automatically be built by Github Pages.
 But I have little experience on HTML/CSS/JavaScript, it seems hard for me to make better user experience with Jekyll.
 So now in 2020, I decide to try [Hexo](https://hexo.io/) which is another blog framework.

 The intention of this blog is recording the tricks/issues I encounter during the deployment with `Hexo`.